ESA Assessment Council

 - Shawn Grove, Veterans Education and Transition Services

-- Vacant, Office of Planning, Budget, and Analysis
+- Vacant, Office of DATA

 The Student Affairs Assessment Council (SAAC):

 1. Assists units in assessment of their programs and services to evaluate how well the Division of Student Affairs is fulfilling its mission by:

 a. discussing and reviewing assessment projects and procedures of individual units;

 c. serving as a forum for members to improve assessment skills and sharing ideas.